|

 Rainbow Bridge October 13, 2020

-adopted from DRoH.
+Sweet little Belle was adopted from Dachshund Rescue of Houston in 2009.
+She was a wonderful companion to her "brother" Mikey, who was also adopted from DRoH.
 Belle's foster, Suzanne, who now volunteers for DREAM, remembers this sweet little girl.
 Rest in peace, Belle.
-You are very much loved
+You are very much loved and missed.

 Our hearts go out to the Matalon family for the loss of their precious girl, Belle.